Small Powder Rooms

 Some fixtures were just made to be in a powder room

 If site conditions require the installation of the toilet in a corner of the powder room, be aware that the narrower the tank is, the closer the toilet will fit into the corner.
-A toilet that has a triangular tank is ideal for use in this application.
+A toilet that has a triangular tank is ideal for use in this situation.
 Just a couple of inches of clearance can determine whether a half-bath is built or not.
 Clever solutions such as recessing the toilet tank into the wall can bail you out.
-For storage space, shallow cabinets can be placed between the studs.
+For storage, shallow cabinets can be placed between the studs.

 Photo: Lincoln Barbour.
 Design: Jessica Helgerson Interionr Design.
 Drawings Nena Donovan Levine.

-For more information on powder rooms and half-baths, click below:
+More on powder rooms and half-baths: